-The sum of \$123.51 has been contributed by the pupils in The sum of \$123.51 has been contributed by the pupils in the public schools of Forest Hills to the Japanese Relief Fund.
-Forty dollars of this was subscribed by Public School 101. and the remainder by Public School 3.
+The sum of \$123.51 has been contributed by the pupils in the public schools of Forest Hills to the Japanese Relief Fund.
+Forty dollars of this was subscribed by Public School 101, and the remainder by Public School 3.
+The pupils of the school were recently photographed by